‘We will do whatever we have to’: Teams practicing one day ahead of KSHSAA vote to potentially delay winter sports

 If KSHSAA decides to delay the season, instead of playing next week, school districts will be preparing just like students have been preparing to suit up.

-Means adds, “If we have to put that on hold then we will start having meetings next week and figure out what we do with the schedule.”
+“If we have to put that on hold then we will start having meetings next week and figure out what we do with the schedule,” Means adds.

 “We believe this is one of the safest places our young people can be, at school and competing,” Auer adds.